dot-all/library/README.md

 # Library
 Library is a web application for searching and exploring books.
 It uses the Google Books API to provide detailed information on a wide range of genres and categories of books.
-This application is built with React, TypeScript, and Tailwind CSS, using React Router for navigation and Axios for HTTP requests.
+This application is built with React, TypeScript, and Tailwind CSS, using React Router for navigation and Axios for HTTPS requests.

 <a target="_blank" href="https://library-dom.netlify.app/">
   <img src="./client/src/assets/library.png">